 While you are letting those tomatoes sit, prepare your other ingredients.
 Slice your onions, chiffonade your basil, prepare your pie crust & chop your bacon.
 If you have forgotten…click here for the easiest way to prepare bacon and always have some ready to go!
 For the pie crust, I wanted to keep it simple this time.
 So I used a Pillsbury Refrigerated Pie Crust.
 All you have to do is place it in your pie plate and then pre-bake it for 10 minutes.
 Simple as that.
 If you want a homemade pie crust…you can click here for my homemade version from my Aunt Inez.
 Either way will work just fine.

 While your pie crust is baking and cooling, you need to caramelize your onions.
-Drizzle your olive oil in a sauté pan.
-Once the oil is hot, add your onions and sauté for about 25-30 minutes.
+Melt your butter in a sauté pan.
+Once its frothy, add your onions and sauté for about 20 minutes.
 Don’t stir these too often.
 Just enough so that they aren’t sticking to the pan.
 You want them to be a rich, warm & brown in color.

 Once the onions are done and the pie crust cooled, it’s time to start layering the ingredients for the pie!
 Start with your tomatoes.
 You want these in a single layer barely overlapping each other.
 Next, add your onions and bacon.
 About half of each.
-Then spread out your basil, pinches of goat cheese and mozzarella.
-About a 1/3 for each layer.
+Then spread out your herbs, shredded parmesan, pinches of goat cheese and mozzarella.
+About a 1/2 for each layer.

 This is definitely my new favorite way to make a Tomato Pie!
 And my inspiration came straight from the Farmer’s Market!
 If you haven’t been to your local market…go this week!
 It’s well worth your time.
 You’ll be supporting your local farmers…and who knows what other inspiration you may find!!